-Clause Setting out Work activity Accuracy Hz (mm) Accuracy Vt (mm) 9.8.1 Allocated corridors, design surface heights and other geometric designs Set out allocated corridors, design surface heights and design subgrade surface heights and geometric design of other geometric design (for example, drainage and pole footings). ± 10 ± 50 9.8.1 Conduits Generally, locations of conduits shown on the Standard Drawings are indicative only and set out to best suit site conditions including within allocated corridors and avoiding clashes with other geometric designs.
-N/A ± 50 9.8.2 Pits Set out pits in the locations shown on the standard drawings or described elsewhere in the contract.
-And to suit site conditions including previous set out constraints. ± 10 - 9.8.1 Allocated corridors, design surface heights and other geometric designs Set out allocated corridors, design surface heights & design subgrade surface heights and geometric design of other geometric design (for example, drainage & pole footings). ± 10 ± 50
+Clause Setting out Work activity Accuracy Hz (mm) Accuracy Vt (mm) 9.8.2 Pits Set out pits in the locations shown on the standard drawings or described elsewhere in the Contract.
+And to suit site conditions including previous set out constraints. ± 10 - 9.8.1 Allocated corridors, design surface heights and other geometric designs Set out allocated corridors, design surface heights and design subgrade surface heights and geometric design of other geometric design (for example, drainage and pole footings). ± 10 ± 50

-^{} Accuracies are stated in terms of 'relative uncertainty' at 95% confidence level.
+Accuracies are stated in terms of 'relative uncertainty' at 95% confidence level.